TomSeldon/tiny-rebel-web-scraper/README.md

 ## Return values

-The API will return an array of of `Drink` objects, i.e. POJOs with the following properties.
+The API will return an array of `Drink` objects, i.e. POJOs with the following properties.

 ```javascript
 // Drink